jepler/wifi-ntp-pps/README.md

 Produce a pps signal reasonably well synchronized to NTP.
 The duty cycle is 100ms on (starting at the top of the second), 900ms off.
 Jitter is very high relative to GPS or even WWVB, but long term accuracy should be extremely good thanks to NTP.

+(In practice, we measured the thing against a GPS-derived PPS signal for awhile, and saw the signal moving around +-20us compared to GPS, which is really pretty amazing.)

 # Installing and setting up esp-idf

 One time set-up: